Skip to main content

 Multiplicity

-Multiplicity constrains can be provided after the reference type in square braces.
+Multiplicity constraints can be provided after the reference type in square braces.
 They specify how many outgoing references should exist for any given instance of the class.

 info